Jump to content

 • Medical eVisa and Medical Attendant eVisa: Letter from an Indian hospital.

-1. Q. Can my Indian Medical visa be transferred to another visa type?
+1. Can my Indian Medical visa be transferred to another visa type?

-A. Paula Lopez, one of our product specialists, answers, “This can't be done.
-We cannot transfer the visa type from one to another.
-You will need to apply for another visa type if you wish to change the purpose of your India trip.”
+“This can't be done.
+We can't transfer the visa type from one to another.
+You will need to apply for another visa if you wish to change the purpose of your India trip.”

-2. Q. Are there any areas of India that I can't visit with my India Tourist Visa?
+2. Are there any areas of India that I can't visit with my India Tourist Visa?

-3. Q. What happens if a traveler's port of entry changes after eVisa has been granted?
+3. What happens if a traveler's port of entry changes after eVisa has been granted?

-A. If a traveler's port of entry changes after their Indian eVisa is approved, they can still enter India as long as they use another designated port of entry.
+If a traveler's port of entry changes after their Indian eVisa is approved, they can still enter India as long as they use another designated port of entry (see below).

 Holders of an Indian eVisa must enter the country through an authorized airport or seaport.
 Entry via land crossings is not permitted.